Eli Soriano

 Eliseo "Eli" Fernando Soriano ([ˈʔɛli soɾˈjano]; April 4, 1947 – February 10, 2021) was a Filipino preacher and televangelist.
 He was the "Overall Servant" (Tagalog: Lingkod Pangkalahatan, formerly called "Presiding Minister") of the Members Church of God International (MCGI), an international Christian religious organization with headquarters in Apalit, Pampanga, Philippines.
 He was the main host of the radio and television program Ang Dating Daan (English: The Old Path, Portuguese: O Caminho Antigo, Spanish: El Camino Antiguo), which is considered as the longest-running religious program in the Philippines.

 Soriano was known for his signature method of "Bible Expositions".
 It is a live Bible symposium where guests get the chance to ask impromptu questions personally or via live video streaming or telephone calls.

 He was also known for straightforward preaching of what they believed are doctrinal errors of various local and international religious groups.
 He also had numerous religious debates with different church ministers and pastors.

 An incident when he used a defamatory word in his television show consequently led to a three-month suspension of the program in a case that went to the Supreme Court of the Philippines.

 Early life and education

-Soriano was born to Triunfo Soriano and Catalina Fernando in Pasay, Philippines, and is the seventh of eight children.
+Eliseo Fernando Soriano was born to Triunfo Soriano and Catalina Fernando in Pasay, Philippines, and is the seventh of eight children.
 He grew up in Pampanga.
 He started school at the age of eight.

 Soriano was supposed to receive the highest honors of the school, but he dropped out three months before graduation due to an alleged religious debate between Soriano and the school administrator.
 On April 7, 1964, three days after his 17th birthday, Soriano was baptized in Seneguelasan, Bacoor, Cavite, and became an official member of the Iglesia ng Dios kay Kristo Hesus, Haligi at Suhay ng Katotohanan (Church of God in Christ Jesus, Pillar and Support of the Truth) headed by Nicolas Perez where his parents were also members.